 South Africa uses an inactivated form of the flu virus in the vaccine.
 If a person gets symptoms after the flu vaccine, it will just be their immune response to the vaccine rather than the vaccine making them sick.
 The flu vaccine contains three to four different types of flu viruses.
 These are completely different from COVID-19, so it will not make a person more susceptible to COVID-19.

-Will I know/how can I know the difference between a cold, flu and coronavirus?
+Will I know/how can I tell the difference between a cold, flu and coronavirus?

 It will not be easy to differentiate between a cold, flu or coronavirus.
 We know that there are many patients who do not even know that they are positive for COVID-19.
 Others may have mild symptoms, severe symptoms and still others may be critically ill.
 The symptoms are all similar so you would have to determine with your doctor if a test is necessary, as this is the only way to be really sure if you are dealing with COVID-19 or not.

-My child has asthma – is there anything more I can to help protect them?
+My child has asthma – is there anything more I can do to help protect them?

 I’m too scared to take my child to a doctor’s office in case they are exposed.
 Do you offer online consultations?